-- Understand basic principles of game design and user experience - Understand and apply fundamentals of physical computing and prototyping - Create interactive objects to rethink traditional gaming controllers - Work in a collaborative team environment - Demonstrate confidence in public speaking and presenting to their peers and professor.
+- Understand basic principles of game design and user experience - Understand and apply fundamentals of physical computing and prototyping - Create interactive objects to rethink traditional gaming controllers - Work in a collaborative team environment - Demonstrate confidence in public speaking and presenting to their peers and instructors.

-Communication Policies
+Communication Policy

-If you have any question out of class, feel free to email instructors(as email address list up.
+If you have any question out of class, feel free to email instructors.
 All email inquiries will be answered within 24 hours.